fantasybarry/Viktor/README.md

 # Viktor
-A comprehensive LLM model aims for understanding and translating world model
+Viktor is designed for building a base infrastructure for translating real-world information toward a world model